bcardiff/crystal-ast-helper/README.md

 * input source
 * view the output according to the formatter
 * view the tokens returned by the lexer used for parsing and for formatting
+  * view the tokens consumed so far even if the formatter fails
 * view the stack trace of each token
 * view the AST of the whole program